cosmic-sense/misc/datashare/index.md

    },

    "SpaceTimeCoverage": {
-      "StartDate": "For timeseries, the start of the series in YYYY-MM-DD", "EndDate": "For timeseries, the end of the series in YYYY-MM-DD", "RegionName": "An informative name of the region, e.g. Schaefertal, Fendt, Germany, ...", "BBox": "Optional, specification of spatial bounding box in lat/lon" },
+      "StartDate": "For timeseries: the start of the series in YYYY-MM-DD", "EndDate": "For timeseries: the end of the series in YYYY-MM-DD", "RegionName": "An informative name of the region: e.g. Schaefertal, Fendt, Germany, ...", "BBox": "Optional: meaningful specification of spatial bounding box in lat/lon" },

    "Source": {
-      "Name": "Optional, the name of the person who created the data", "Institution": "Optional, the institution who created the data", "LinkToOriginalSource": "Optional, link to the original data set or its documentation" },
+      "Name": "Optional: the name of the person who created the data", "Institution": "Optional: the institution who created the data", "LinkToOriginalSource": "Optional: link to the original data set or its documentation" },

-   "Units": "Specification of physical units of the data, if applicable.",
+   "Units": "If applicable: specification of physical units of the data",

    "SpatialReferenceSystem": {
       "Name": "For geospatial data, a brief common name of the spatial reference system (SRS), e.g. WGS 84",